-CHILD TAX CREDIT - ARP ACT 2023 UPDATE
+CHILD TAX CREDIT - ARP ACT 2024 UPDATE

 The American Rescue Plan (ARP) Act of 2021 temporarily expanded the Child Tax Credit by allowing families to claim the credit regardless of their income level.
 It also increased the maximum amount of the credit to \$3,600 for each child under age 6 and \$3,000 for each child between ages 6 and 17.
 But that is over now.
-The 2023 child tax credit will revert back to \$2,000 for each dependent age 17 or younger.
+The 2024 child tax credit will be \$2,000 for each dependent age 17 or younger.
 Congress did not pass an extension of the enhanced benefit, nor an extension of the monthly payments.

-ITEMIZED DEDUCTIONS FOR 2023
+ITEMIZED DEDUCTIONS FOR 2024